 After some digging we've found that the dreadful potato defect is hypothesized to be from microorganisms infecting the coffee bean that could have been transmitted due to damage from insects called Antestia bugs.
 It is thought that these bugs transmit a chemical from the methoxypyrizine family (2-methoxy 3-isopropylpyrazine) when they feed on the unripe fruit and create a defective bean.
 There isn't definitive proof that these bugs are the sole culprit.
 When they burrow into the bean they leave small holes in the fruit where other chemicals could enter but again, that's just a hypothesis.
 Regardless, the damage that the Antestia bugs create is hard to detect when farming and processing and the final, hideous aroma whether it's from the bugs or not can't be detected often until the coffee is ground.
 We've talked to some of our friends at Toby's Estate in Brooklyn, NY and they occasionally experience the same thing with this exact Rwandan.
 It only happens every now and then, but when it does, it's easy to detect and discard before serving.

-A lot of time and research is currently being spent to determine the exact cause for this defect and how it can be prevented in the future.
-But for now, when you grind an East African coffee, pay attention to the dry aromas before you serve it.
-If you smell some potato just dump the grounds, purge your grinder and re-brew.
-It's an unfortunate defect but it's an interesting reminder that we serve an ever changing, highly intricate, agricultural product.
+A lot of time and research is currently being spent to determine the exact cause of this defect and how it can be prevented, but for now, when you grind an East African coffee, pay attention to the dry aromas before you serve it.
+If you smell some potato just dump the grounds, purge your grinder and try a new dose.
+It's an unfortunate defect but an interesting reminder that we serve an ever changing, highly intricate, agricultural product.